paulbersch/vg-presentation/PITCHME.md

 ###Recapitulation

-1. Games need to continue to work on representation - and we need to keep pressuring developers.
+1. Games need to continue to work on representation - and we need to keep pressuring developers
-2. Narrative, characterization, and less focus on violence will expand the audience.
+2. Narrative, characterization, and treating mechanics and violence like the niche they are will expand the audience
-3.
+3. Nintendo, Bioware, Blizzard, and indies are pushing the industry forward in positive ways

 #HSLIDE